 By Ashley Mazerolle, Marketing —

-Earlier this year, in March 2019, news broke that several affluent Hollywood A-listers had paid their children’s ways into some prominent California universities.
-This is not the first, nor will it be the last time that people have used their status and wealth to get what they want.
-After all, parents will do whatever it takes to provide the best for their children.
+In March 2019, news broke that several affluent Hollywood A-listers had paid their children’s way into prominent California universities.
+This is not the first time that status and wealth has been misused.
+After all parents will do whatever it takes to provide the best for their children.

 List of Fraud

-The University of California released a list of recommendations to better police fraud and conflict of interest in the admittance of students.
-These new recommendations include a review of potential links between applicants and donors, verification of claims on student applications, and strict scrutiny of artists and athletes.
+The University of California released a list to police that aided in the investigation.
+This list from the University included a report of potential links between applicants and donors, verification of claims on student applications, and strict scrutiny of artists and athletes hoping to become students.

 Parents Paying For College Admission

-The national admissions scandal that began to unfold back in March 2019, has prompted reform.
-A Newport Beach College consultant, Rick Singer, admitted to masterminding a scheme in which he charged affluent parents large sums of money to rig their children’s applications.
-A Canadian businessman has been accused of paying Mr. Singer to fix entrance exams for 2 of his children.
+The admissions scandal has prompted reform.
+A Newport Beach College consultant, Rick Singer, admitted guilt in masterminding a scheme in which he charged affluent parents large sums of money to rig their children’s applications.
+In one instance, a Canadian businessman has been accused of paying Mr. Singer to fix the entrance exams for 2 of his children.

 Why Does This Keep Happening?

-There are regulations for applicants, but one case is too many, so extreme measures of monitoring have to be put in place.
-One might suggest that using EyeDetect would be of benefit to screen applicants.
-Universities could create customized exams for applicants to take.
-The test would ask simple questions concerning the applicants’ behavior in applying for a school.
-EyeDetect helps organizations more effectively manage risk and ensure integrity while keeping costs low.
+There are regulations for applicants in place, but due to these scandals a variety of extreme measures of monitoring have had to be put in place.
+One might suggest that using EyeDetect® would be of benefit to screen University applicants.
+Applicants could be asked simple questions concerning their behavior in applying for a school.
+EyeDetect® helps organizations more effectively manage risk and ensure integrity while keeping costs low.
 This would be a game changer for the academic admissions world.